Frequently Asked Questions

 Although timing and distance can be an obstacle to retrieving tissue within 24 hours, in many cases we may be able to arrange for brain donation to be performed at a nearby regional hospital so this should not deter you from registering as a Brain Donor.

 However, due to limited resources and logistical problems, brain donation may not be able to take place in some parts of the Northern Territory and Northern Queensland.
 The Brain Bank Coordinator will inform you if your location is outside our collection area.

 Yes, you remain a registered Brain Donor even if you move interstate.
-The MS Research Australia Brain Bank is a national donor program and our collaboration with the Australian Brain Bank Network allows tissue to be retrieved from most areas within Australia.
+The MS Research Australia Brain Bank is a national donor program and our collaboration with other Brain Banks allows tissue to be retrieved from most areas within Australia.
 Please contact us with your new address and a new Consent Form specific for your new state of residence will be sent to you to complete if necessary.

 At this time, the MS Research Australia Brain Bank is only able to retrieve brains from within Australia.
 Brain Donor programs do exist overseas and you may register as a donor with other Brain Banks around the world.
 You can find a list of Brain Banks around the world at www.brainnet-europe.org

 Yes, you may withdraw your consent to donate your brain at any time by returning the Withdrawal of Consent Form in your Brain Donor Information and Consent Pack.
 Alternatively, contact the MS Research Australia Brain Bank Coordinator.
 There are no costs involved in withdrawing from the Brain Bank, and no reasons need to be given.
 All information collected to date will be destroyed and details deleted from our database.
 Withdrawal of consent will in no way harm your relationship with your medical practitioners or with MS Research Australia.